elliemcavoy/my-indian-recipebook/testing.md

 <ul>
 <li>While testing and building the code, there was a lot of repetition of the same lines of code.
 Once I was sure each function was doing what it needed to do, I began including previous functions within new functions to avoid repetition.</li>
 <li>The 'my_profile' function is included in the 'remove_favourite' function as after the recipe is removed, the profile page needs to be reloaded.</li>
-<li>The 'my_profile' function is included in the 'delete_recipe' function as after the recipe is deleted, the user is redirected back to the profile page.</li></ul>
+<li>The 'my_profile' function is included in the 'delete_recipe' function as after the recipe is deleted, the user is redirected back to the profile page.</li>
+<li>The 'recipecard' function is now called at the end of the 'voting' and 'add_favourites' functions and the repetitive code removed.</li></ul>
 <li>Removing Unnessecary function and templates.</li>
 <ul>
-<li>Once I started reusing code and functionality, I realised that the favourite_recipecard.html and the favourite_recipecard function were no longer nessecary as I could just reused the recipecard template and function.</li></ul></ul>
+<li>Once I started reusing code and functionality, I realised that the favourite_recipecard.html and the favourite_recipecard function were no longer nessecary as I could just reuse the recipecard template and function.</li></ul></ul>

 <h3>Bugs still to be rectified</h3>
 <ul>
-<li>Ideally I would like to call the 'recipecard' function at the end of the 'voting' and 'add to favourites' functionality.
-However when attempting this, I get an error advising the recipe cannot be called as a dict.
-So although all of the functionality works as it is supposed to, it would clean up the code if I were able to implement this.</li>
+<li>I would like to remove the 'votes' collection and instead enter the number of votes into the recipe itself.
+So although the voting functionality works on the front end, it is not the most efficient method and I would like to rectifiy this in the future.</li>
 </ul>